libsidplayfp/VICE-testprogs/testbench/readme.txt

   at exit, save a screenshot. this is required for the tests that can not work with an exitcode, ie the result can only be determined by looking at the output

+-exitscreenshotvicii <name>
+  same as above, for vicii screen on c128

 additionally, there must be a way to automatically run a program from commandline, and to mount disk- and cartridge images. it also helps to have a "warp" mode, and to be able to disable the GUI/graphics screen (but this is not strictly necessary)

 for further hints see testbench.sh and x64-hooks.sh

+*** for real hardware, some things might have to be handled differently:

+- the debug register should be implemented as a register or ram location in the I/O space. the value written to it must be readable from the remote host, and there must be a way to change/reset the value from the host. (the script will initialize this value with something like 42 and then poll it in intervals until it changes)

+- there must be a way to reset the target via the remote interface

+- there must be a way to read and write the c64 memory via the remote interface

+- for the screenshot based tests to work, some way to make screenshots via the remote interface must be provided.

+- a way to change disk images, cartridge images, ROM contents etc must be provided to run tests related to these.

+- for FPGA based platforms, it generally makes sense to expose all RAM to the remote interface, including frame buffers, image storage, ROMs etc. the remote host can then run a tool that does all the fancy things via a relatively simple interface to the target.

+for further hints see testbench.sh and chameleon-hooks.sh